MicrosoftDocs/query-docs/query-languages/dax/best-practices/dax-column-measure-references.md

 Sometimes, however, you'll be required to use fully qualified column references when Power BI detects ambiguity.
 When entering a formula, a red squiggly and error message will alert you.
 Also, some DAX functions like the [LOOKUPVALUE](../lookupvalue-function-dax.md) DAX function, require the use of fully qualified columns.

-We recommend you always fully qualify your column references.
+It's recommended you always fully qualify your column references.
 The reasons are provided in the [Recommendations](#recommendations) section.

 ## Measures